Vibrational ladder-descending photostabilization of a weakly bound molecule: Quantum optimal control with a genetic

 \section{The ladder-descending scheme}

-Arango and coworkers \cite{Guerrero2018} implemented a pump-dump scheme for the vibrational stabilization into the electronic ground state, $X^{1}\Sigma^{+}$, of a model $^{39}$K$^{87}$Rb Feschbach molecule formed in the lowest electronic triplet state, $a^{3}\Sigma^{+}$, using the $[b-A]$ scheme that involves the spin-orbit-coupled intermediate electronic states $b^{3}\Pi$ and $A^{1}\Sigma^{+}$ \cite{Borsalino2014}.
+Arango and coworkers \cite{Guerrero2018} implemented a pump-dump scheme for the vibrational stabilization into the electronic ground state, $X^{1}\Sigma^{+}$, of a model $^{39}$K$^{87}$Rb Feshbach molecule formed in the lowest electronic triplet state, $a^{3}\Sigma^{+}$, using the $[b-A]$ scheme that involves the spin-orbit-coupled intermediate electronic states $b^{3}\Pi$ and $A^{1}\Sigma^{+}$ \cite{Borsalino2014}.
+The PECs corresponding to these electronic states are illustrated in Fig. \ref{fig:PECS_scheme}.
 The pump pulse stimulates the $b^{3}\Pi$ $\leftarrow$ $a^{3}\Sigma^{+}$ absorption and the dump pulse stimulates the $A^{1}\Sigma^{+}$ $\rightarrow$ $X^{1}\Sigma^{+}$ emission.
 Gaussian LCPs optimized by means of a GA were employed, either without (direct mechanism) or with (assisted mechanism) explicit consideration of the dynamics of the $b^{3}\Pi$ $\rightarrow$ $A^{1}\Sigma^{+}$ spin-orbit-induced radiationless transition.
-The molecule was considered to be initially in high-lying vibrational levels, where it may be formed through Feshbach tuning.
-Unfortunately, for driving the molecule into its absolute ground state, $\ket{X^{1}\Sigma^{+},\upsilon=0}$, using this scheme such levels are far from optimal, since their (inter-curve) dipole couplings with the vibrational levels of the intermediate state $b^{3}\Pi$ are weak.
+The molecule was assumed to be initially in high-lying vibrational levels of the $a^{3}\Sigma^{+}$ state, where it may be formed through Feshbach tuning.
+Unfortunately, for driving the molecule into its absolute ground state, $\ket{X^{1}\Sigma^{+},\upsilon=0}$, using this scheme such levels are far from optimal, since their (inter-curve) dipole couplings with the vibrational levels of the intermediate $b^{3}\Pi$ state are weak.
 It turns out that the strongest inter-curve couplings occur for the $\upsilon=10$ level.
 Hence, it is desirable to drive the molecule down to this level before applying the pump pulse.
 However, a direct transition is not feasible, due to the (intra-curve) dipole coupling between well-separated levels being too weak.
-In this paper we illustrate our infrared LD scheme by addressing this issue.
-Specifically, we show that this scheme allows us to bring the molecule from the initial levels $\ket{a^{3}\Sigma^{+},\upsilon=20,24}$ to the optimal initial level $\ket{a^{3}\Sigma^{+},\upsilon=10}$.